JoeHowarth/parallax-protocol-arena/README.md

 ## Core Mechanics

 ### Movement and Combat
-At the heart of Arena is the Elastic Beam system, enabling unprecedented control over spacecraft movement.
+At the heart of Arena is the Elastic Beam system, enabling movementum-conserving control over spacecraft movement.
 Commanders can create slingshot maneuvers around asteroids, establish dynamic anchor points, and chain together complex orbital patterns.
 This system transforms traditional space combat by making terrain interaction and creative movement central to success.

 Ships are designed as "glass cannons" with powerful offensive capabilities but requiring skillful piloting to survive.
 Point defense systems create dynamic zones of control, while the threat of concentrated fire keeps commanders thinking about positioning and approach angles.

 ### Tactical Depth Through Time Control
-Arena's innovative timeline system lets commanders slow time to plan elaborate strategies without fully pausing the action.
+Arena's core timeline visualization and input system lets commanders slow time to plan elaborate strategies without fully pausing the action.
 This creates a unique rhythm where intense real-time combat is punctuated by moments of tactical decision-making.
 Success comes not from statistical advantages but from reading your opponent, setting up clever combinations, and executing complex maneuvers with precision.

 ### Dynamic Battlefields
 Asteroid fields aren't just obstacles - they're opportunities for tactical creativity: